 Here are the most common reasons why applicants are placed on a waitlist:

 - There simply were too few spaces available.
 There might have been too many students with your particular set of credentials or academic interests.
-The applicants who were admitted were just slightly better than you in some arbitrary way or applied earlier.
+The admitted applicants were just slightly better than you in some arbitrary way or applied earlier.

 - If your parents are alumni, work for the college, or are well-connected, you might have been waitlisted as a courtesy.
 Waitlisting can soften the blow of rejection.